5 Celebrities Who Call New Orleans Home

 According to TMZ, after selling their 6.5-million-dollar mansion, they plan on moving somewhere "off the beaten path."
 Whether the new residence will be in the Crescent City is yet to be seen, but with all the good they have done so far for New Orleans, let's hope they stick around a little longer!

 Archie Manning (and the Manning Family)

 One of New Orleans' most proud and passionate celebrity residents is actor John Goodman.
 The accomplished thespian got his start as a comedian in such films as "Revenge of the Nerds" and "True Stories," but eventually moved to more dramatic roles and Broadway stage shows later in his career.
-John Goodman has supported many New Orleans-based causes including Hurricane Katrina relief, Deepwater Horizon Oil Spill relief, and lending his acting skills to films that portray the city in a positive light including Disney's "The Princess and the Frog."
+John Goodman has supported many New Orleans-based causes including Hurricane Katrina relief, Deepwater Horizon Oil Spill relief, and lending his acting skills when filming TV shows and movies in New Orleans to movies that portray the city in a positive light including Disney's "The Princess and the Frog."
 Goodman even met his wife, Annabeth Hartzog, while filming a movie in New Orleans, LA, forever cementing his affection for the Crescent City.

 New Orleans News